NRA Calls Beto O’Rourke ‘AR-15 Salesman Of The Month’ In Twitter Meme

 — NRA (@NRA) September 19, 2019

 “Today, the @NRA sent out a petition calling on supporters to ‘tell Beto no’ to a mandatory buyback program.
-But the @NRA doesn’t represent the American people—and today, we can prove it.
+But the @NRA doesn’t represent the American people — and today, we can prove it.
 Sign our petition calling for a buyback of every AR-15,” O’Rourke tweeted.

 While O’Rourke has been praised for his aggressive stance on the gun safety issue, critics have slammed the former lawmaker for his ideas.
 President Donald Trump slammed O’Rourke in a Wednesday tweet, claiming the 2020 candidate is making it more difficult for Congress to move forward on the gun control issue.